Previous dayMarch 29, 2026Next day

 33.4 km---✓ ReviewedUSGS →

-Seismographs logged a magnitude 2.6 earthquake 82 km S of Port Graham, Alaska with origin time 17:43 UTC on March 29, 2026.
-The hypocenter lay at 33.4 km, placing this in the shallow crustal category.
+On March 29, 2026, worldwide seismic activity registered a magnitude 2.6 earthquake 82 km S of Port Graham, Alaska at 17:43 UTC.
+At a depth of 33.4 km, the event was shallow crustal.
 The event was offshore — common for earthquakes along subduction zones and transform plate boundaries.
-Geolocation places the event at 58.618°N, -151.638°E. The solution has been reviewed by a USGS seismologist and is considered finalized.
+Coordinates: 58.618°, -151.638°.
+The solution has been reviewed by a USGS seismologist and is considered finalized.
 See the M2.6 event page for the full report, ShakeMap, and citizen-reported intensity data.

 2026-03-29